You are here10-Step Quick Start Guide

 Dry buds slowly for best results, and check often for mold or overdrying.
 You've worked way too hard to lose your crop now.

-After your weed has dried, it's time to cure them so they're smooth, taste good, smell good, and have the best effects.
+After your cannabis buds have dried (thin stems snap, but the thicker stems are still a bit bendy), it's time to start curing them so they're smooth, taste good, smell good, and have the best effects.

-After your weed has been curing for 1-2 weeks, you can start opening the lid once a week instead of once a day.
+After your cannabis has been curing for at least 2 weeks, and they haven't felt wet every time you've checked the jars for at least a week, you can start opening the lid once a week instead of once a day.

 Some people only cure their bud for 1-2 weeks total while other cure their bud for 30 days or more.
 Because you need to open the jar regularly, you can always sample some as it's curing to get a feel for whether it's done or not.